 When you get close to the finish line and the customer discovers “this isn’t what I wanted”, all of a sudden, collegiality flies out the window, and emotions take over.
 In my case, being among the leaders on the delivery side of the equation, I find myself defending my team way too much.

 If everyone took a step back, they’d realize it’s a process problem, not a people problem.
 Have you ever heard that one before??

-Part of my job is to play mediator and sometimes I feel like a WWF referee.
-That’s okay by me.
-But sometimes, I can literally feel my blood pressure rising on those conference calls.
+Part of my job is to play mediator and sometimes I feel like a WWE referee.
+That’s okay with me.
+But sometimes, I can feel my blood pressure rising on those conference calls.
 And that’s when I remember that it’s okay to want to retire early.

 Unlike jobs where you have a steady flow of work and the outputs are within a high level of control, software delivery ebbs and flows.
 Some projects can wrap up within six months or less with no issues.
 Other projects can last three years or even longer and burn you out with ease.

-It was while I was working on a three plus year monster that I planted my flag on a five-year early retirement goal.
+It was while I was working on a three-plus-year monster that I planted my flag on a five-year early retirement goal.
 That was three years ago.
 Ticktock!
-With 27 months to go, I’m reminding myself of the following, all over again…
+With 27 months to go, I’m reminding myself of the pros and cons of early retirement once more:

 Remember the Danes and their way of life summed up by the term Hygge (pronounced, “hoo-guh”)?
 The ability to enjoy the simple things in life is made much easier by eliminating as many of the worries, stressors, and “clouds” that hang over your head day after day: a bad job, high debt, poor health, stressed relationships, and poor-performing sports teams…